CMA-ES/moarchiving/README.md

     Length of the archive: 3
     [2, 2, 2] in moa: True
     [3, 2, 0] in moa: False

 ### 6. Performance indicators
-We implement the following performance indicators:
+An archive provides the following performance indicators:
-- `hypervolume` (for MOArchive and CMOArchive)
+- `hypervolume`
-- `hypervolume_plus` (for MOArchive and CMOArchive), based on, but not completely equal to the one defined [here](https://doi.org/10.1109/TEVC.2022.3210897)
+- `hypervolume_plus`, providing additionally the closest distance to the reference area for an empty archive, see [here](https://doi.org/10.1145/3321707.3321852) and [here](https://doi.org/10.1109/TEVC.2022.3210897)
 - `hypervolume_plus_constr` (for CMOArchive), based on, but not completely equal to the one defined [here](https://doi.org/10.1016/j.ins.2022.05.106)

-To ensure that all performance indicators are easily comparable, we define all of them as maximization indicators (by multiplying `hypervolume_plus` and `hypervolume_plus_constr` indicators by -1).
-In this case, when the archive is not empty, all the indicators are positive and have the same value.
-As the archive doesn't yet support addition of ideal point, the values of indicators are not normalized.
+Indicators are defined for maximization (the original `hypervolume_plus_constr` indicator is multiplied by -1).
+When the archive is not empty, all the indicators are positive and have the same value.
+As the archive does not (yet) support an ideal point, the values of indicators are not normalized.